-The town of Hoi An, Vietnam, was a major trading port from the 15th to 19th centuries, until its river harbor silted up and trade moved 30 kilometers north to the port of Da Nang.
+The town of Hoi An, Vietnam, was a major trading port from the 1400s to the 1800s, until its river harbor silted up and trade moved 30 km north to the port of Da Nang.
 During its heyday, Hoi An attracted traders from as far away as Japan, China, India, and Europe, and each community put its stamp on the town’s architecture.

 Once a center of the silk trade, Hoi An is still focused on fabric.
 It has a ton of tailor shops, and tourists flock to them to get suits and dresses sewn to order.
 Melissa and AJ both had clothing made for them (with varying degrees of success), and we all spent some fun hours poring over fabrics and sample photos of designs.